tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 ## Upload-Incomplete

-`Upload-Incomplete` is an Item Structured Header.
+The `Upload-Incomplete` request and response header field is an Item Structured Header.
 Its value MUST be a boolean.
 Its ABNF is

 ~~~ abnf
 Upload-Incomplete = sf-boolean